Simple Texas Hold’em Odds for Winning Players

 For example, if you have a Flush Draw on the flop, you have 9 outs to complete.
 There are 13 cards in each suit minus the 4 you already know about (your 2 hole cards plus 2 on the flop of the same suit).

 Another example is 8 outs for an Open-Ended Straight Draw (4 of each card above and below your draw that will complete the Straight).
-There would be 1 out for a Set to turn into Four of a Kind because there’s just one more of that card value left in the deck.
+In this case, there would be 1 out for a Set to turn into Four of a Kind because there’s just one more of that card value left in the deck.

 What Are Poker Outs?